HOF-Based Aadhaar Address Correction: Step-by-Step Guide

 • Your Aadhaar Card Details: You’ll need your 12-digit Aadhaar number for login and reference.

-• Head of Family’s Aadhaar: You must have the 12-digit Aadhaar number of the family member whose address you wish to use.
+• Head of Family’s Aadhaar: You will need the 12-digit Aadhaar number of the family member whose address you wish to use.

 • Proof of Relationship Document: This is a crucial document that legally establishes your connection to the Head of Family.
 Examples include a marriage certificate, birth certificate, passport, ration card, or a government-issued family entitlement document.